I Hate U (SZA song)

-"I Hate U" is a song by American singer SZA.
-It was released through Top Dawg Entertainment and RCA Records on December 3, 2021, as the second single from SZA's second studio album, SOS (2022).
-It was originally released on SoundCloud on August 22, 2021.
+"I Hate U" is a song by American singer-songwriter SZA and the second single from her second studio album, SOS (2022).
+It was released on digital streaming platforms on December 3, 2021, after being uploaded on SoundCloud on August 22.
 "I Hate U" is an electro-R&B song with a "crunching", light instrumental, containing a relaxed, "ethereal" chorus, and hip hop-influenced verses.
 A break-up song, it finds SZA detailing what went wrong in a past relationship, expressing resentment towards an ex-partner but acknowledging that she still misses them.